ThisFlag Movement: Movement origins

 On April 19, 2016, Mawarire posted a video to Facebook reflecting on what the Zimbabwean flag stands for and how he believes the government is not meeting those standards.
 His words gained traction with many people, especially the youth, leading to a 25-day online campaign in the form of videos.
 The citizens of Zimbabwe were able to comment on their disapprovals of the government, focusing in not only on the loss of their own aspirations but also pointing out the existing governmental corruption.
 On July 5, 2016, the movement continued when Mawarire urged people to boycott work by staying home.
 The call to stay home worked, and the government accused Mawarire of betraying Zimbabwe, which is a criminal offense in the country.
 Street vendors began selling flags as the movement caught on, which indirectly supported the movement.
 The government responded to the new symbolism of the flag by banning the wearing of the Zimbabwean flag around one's neck as Mawarire had done in his original video.
 Another facet of this movement was the encouragement of petitioning bond notes and calling for the removal of the cabinet minister.

 Widespread effects

 The #ThisFlag movement has spread outside of Zimbabwe.
 Robert Mugabe denounced the existence of gay Zimbabweans at a United Nations conference in 2015.
 He specifically asserts that the acceptance of LGBTQI+ people is not African, and he relates them in his rhetoric to perverts.
-The marginalized LGBTQI+ group in Zimbabwe has used the momentum of the #ThisFlag movement to launch an online project called "The Tatelicious movement."
+The marginalized LGBTQI+ community of Zimbabwe has used the momentum of the #ThisFlag movement to launch an online project called "The Tatelicious movement."
 This online movement specifically focuses on changing the public opinion and informing a better narrative for transgender people in Zimbabwe.